hylandtechoutreach/coding-activities/HeartHealth/HeartHealthyWebsite.md

 1. Go to the [Heart-Healthy Foods](HeartHealthyFoods.md) page to find a list of some heart healthy foods
 1. Select three of your favorite foods from the list
-1. Go back to the CodePen
+1. Go back to the Repl
 1. In the HTML section, find the `<ul></ul>` tags
     - This is code for the list on the website!
 1. Update the text between each `<li>` and `</li>` with one of the heart-healthy foods from the list